niklaswretblad/Synthetic-SQL-Column-Descriptions-for-Text-to-SQL/README.md

 ## Datasets

 As part of the study, we curate a dataset of column descriptions and their difficulty ratings based on the development set of [BIRD-Bench](https://bird-bench.github.io/).
-The dataset can be found in the /data folder.
+The dataset can be found in the `column_descriptions.csv` file in the top level directory.

 ## Annotations